16.1 Communications

 16.3 Temporary Disabilities and Pregnancy

 Students who develop temporary disabilities or who are pregnant should contact the Assistant Dean for Student Affairs for information and assistance.
-In some situations the Assistant Dean for Student Affairs may be able to reschedule an examination or provide a necessary accommodation during an exam or to provide other in-class accommodation.
-Students seeking temporary parking permits should contact Transportation Services for the UW campus at Accessible Transporation Options.
-While the campus provides for temporary UW disability parking permits, the limited parking near the Law School during school hours restricts the usefulness of the permits.
+In some situations the Assistant Dean for Student Affairs may be able to reschedule an examination, provide a necessary accommodation during an exam, and/or consult with the students' professors to provide an in-class accommodation.

 Under Wisconsin law, no student may be denied admission to, participation in or the benefits of any service, program, course, or facility or be discriminated against in any of these because of the student's race, color, creed, religion, sex, gender (including identity and expression), national origin, disability, ancestry, age, sexual orientation, pregnancy, marital status or parental status.